dgcnz/relaxed-equivariance-dynamics/blogpost.md

 This unexpected outcome may be attributed to the enhanced optimization process facilitated by the relaxed weights, and serves as the main motivating factor for our extension.
  -->

 ### Smoke Plume

-For this experiment in [[5]](#References), a specialized 2D smoke simulation was generated using Phiflow ([[6]](#References)).
-In these simulations, smoke flows into the scene from a position towards the direction of the buoyant force.
+For this experiment in [Wang et al. (2022)](#References), a specialized 2D smoke simulation was generated using PhiFlow [(Holl et al., 2020)](#References).
+In these simulations, smoke flows into the scene from a position toward the direction of the buoyant force (see Figure 2).
 For instance, in everyday life, the buoyant force opposes gravity and thus smoke floats upwards.
 Additionally, every inflow position has a slightly different buoyant force, varying in either strength or angle of dispersion.
 Furthermore, for a given inflow position, the simulation is ran multiple times.
 Each time, its buoyant force is modified by a scalar factor to increase the difference between the buoyant forces.
 In total, this results in $4$ different inflow positions, each of which is simulated $10$ times for $311$ timesteps.

+With this dataset, we are able to control the amount of equivariance it possesses.
+On a small scale, smoke will flow the same way regardless of rotation as it is mostly influenced by the smoke particles around it.
+However, on a larger scale, the influence of the specific angle of the buoyant force on movement is larger.
+This is due to the fact that some directions will have stronger buoyant forces than others.
+Of note is that since all the tested models are equivariant with respect to translation as they are based on CNNs.
+Meaning that the exact location of the inflow position is not generally important.

 <div style="text-align: center;">
   <img src="https://hackmd.io/_uploads/S1RILeLE0.png" alt="Figure 2" style="max-width: 100%;">
   <p>Figure 2: Example of a Smoke Plume sequence.</p>
 </div>

 Using this dataset, the task is to predict the upcoming frames based on the previous ones.
 Evaluation on this task is done on the following settings:
 - Domain: the model is tested on inflow locations it was not trained on.
 - Future: the model is tested on timesteps that are further in the simulation than what it was trained on.

+For this experiment, two different model architectures are used.
+For the relaxed steerable model (rsteer) we use the hyperparameters provided in the repository of [Wang et al. 2022](#References).
+This means we use $92$ as the hidden dimension, $5$ layers and $\alpha=0.00001$.
+For the relaxed G-CNN (rgroup) we use a hidden dimension of 48 with again $5$ layers and $\alpha=0.00001$.
+Both models are equivariant to the C-4 group and have around $500$ thousand parameters.
+All the specific configurations are available on the appropriate [model defaults](https://github.com/dgcnz/dl2/tree/main/configs/model/wang2022) and [experiment overrides](https://github.com/dgcnz/dl2/tree/main/configs/experiment/wang2022/equivariance_encouraged).

 #### Expectations Based on Equivariance

-- Since, the dataset is partially equivariant to rotation, the partial equivariant model is expected to perform the best.
+- Since the dataset is partially equivariant to rotation, the partial equivariant model is expected to perform the best.
 ## Reproduction Results
 <!--We aim to reproduce the experiment of [1] using a 64x64 synthetic smoke dataset which has rotational symmetries.
 Specifically the data contains 40 simulations varied by inflow positions and buoyant forces, which exhibit perfect C4 rotational symmetry.
 However, buoyancy factors change with inflow locations, disrupting this symmetry.-->
 Both of our reproduction studies **corroborate** the conclusion drawn from the results in the original papers.
 ### Super Resolution

 We compare our results with those of [Wang et al. (2023)](#References) for the CNN (SuperResCNN), regular group equivariant network (GCNNOhT3), and relaxed regular group equivariant network (RGCNNOhT3).
 The reconstruction mean absolute error (MAE) is presented in the table below.